Service

 Adopt-A-School

-Then, May 5th through May 9th is Teacher Appreciation Week.
+May 5th through May 9th is Teacher Appreciation Week.
 We have committed to send 60 donuts one day, just like we did last year!
 While the teachers appreciate our treats, we appreciate them!
 Many thanks to teachers, who are helping shape our future!

-Then, May 5th through May 9th is Teacher Appreciation Week.
+May 5th through May 9th is Teacher Appreciation Week.
 We have committed to send 60 donuts one day, just like we did last year!
 While the teachers appreciate our treats, we appreciate them!
 Many thanks to teachers, who are helping shape our future!

 Make a Sock-ri-fice, Make a Difference